geosolutions-it/doc-cread/datapublisher/source/hub/troubleshooting.rst

 - Save the configuration and logout

-- Now navigate to the `C-READ Hub <http://data.cread.geo-solutions.it>`_ , login as administrator and schedule a re-harvest of the dataset as exmplained above
+- Now navigate to the `C-READ Hub <http://data.cread.geo-solutions.it>`_ , login as administrator and schedule a re-harvest of the dataset as explained above.

+After the harvest if terminated you should be able to see the new data in the Hub